 Perhaps the most important lesson my parents taught me is that resiliency isn’t about the absence of trying situations, it’s about how you handle them when they do happen.
 And I’ve faced my fair share of trying situations.
 But eventually, I always come to the same conclusion: You’re going to fail sometimes.
 That’s okay.
 It’s what you do afterwards that matters.

 In 2005, I was asked to manage my first-ever political campaign.
 Nearly 15 years later, I’ve been the deputy campaign manager on a presidential election and along the way, had a daughter of my own.

 My parents were critical to building up my well of strength and resolve that I turn to whenever I’m in a difficult situation.
 And I want to make sure my daughter has the same well — an even bigger well.
 So I teach her what my parents taught me: that she can be anything she wants.
 I want her to know that she can do anything she puts her mind to, and that she’s in charge of what “anything” means.
 My friends and family have told me they see it in her walk and how she holds her head high, with pride and independence.
 I tell her as often as I can that she can be president one day, if she wants to.
 I know it’s true, but best of all?
 She does too.

 Karine Jean-Pierre's roots are in politics, from grassroots organizing to working on presidential campaigns.
-She worked in the Obama White House, managed political campaigns nationally and locally, and now serves as a political analyst for MSNBC, the chief public affairs officer for MoveOn, and teaches at Columbia University's School of International and Public Affairs.
+She worked in the Obama White House, managed political campaigns nationally and locally, and was the chief public affairs officer for MoveOn.
 Her new book "Moving Forward" is the story of how she found her call to action and how you can, too.